 Rather, the switch is due to utilities moving away from coal—the dirtiest source of power—to cheaper and cleaner natural gas.
 Natural gas, of course, releases greenhouse gases, but the fossil fuel emits up to 60 percent less CO2 compared to emissions from a typical new coal plant.

-The boom in renewable energy, which is becoming more efficient and cheaper, is also driving down emissions.
+renewable energy, which is becoming more efficient and cheaper, is also driving down emissions.

 Clean energy benefits not just the planet’s health, but our health, as Bloomberg touted: